41north/besu-exflo/.github/USAGE.md

 Keep in mind for environment variables you need to prepend `BESU_PLUGIN_EXFLO_${COMMAND}` and for command-line arguments `--plugin-exflo-${COMMAND}` where `${COMMAND}` is the one of the possible values as described in each plugin section.

-By default, both plugins, Postgres and Kafka, are disabled.
-So, if you want to turn one of them on, you can set `--plugin-exflo-postgres-enabled` or `--plugin-exflo-kafka-enabled` to true.
-You can even execute both at the same time!
+By default, plugins are disabled.
+So, if you want to turn one of them on, you can set `--plugin-exflo-postgres-enabled` to true.

 ### Postgres